lijunsong/pollen-mode/README.md

 ## Block editing

-Pollen mode provides a key-binding for editing blocks. `C-c '` will put the block under cursor into another buffer for special editing.
+Pollen mode supports block editing. `C-c '` will put the block under cursor into another buffer for special editing.
 You can turn on any mode you want in the new buffer without interfering original one.

-Block editing is still improving, but it just works for now.

 ## Editing preprocess file